 Email communication is right at the heart of today’s fast-paced work environment.
 For most organizations, email is the fundamental tool for information exchange – both within the company and to the outside world.
 In fact, business email accounts for well beyond 100 billion emails sent and received every single day worldwide.

-Agonizing over whether sensitive content – be it financial data, personally identifiable information or intellectual property – might be sent to unauthorized recipients outside the organization, by accident, can keep CSOs and IT admins up all night.
+Agonizing over whether sensitive content – be it financial data (i.e., credit card numbers, bank account details, etc.), personally identifiable information or intellectual property – might be sent via email messages to unauthorized endpoint recipients outside the organization, by accident, can keep CSOs and IT admins up all night.

 Have a look at how it works.

 Microsoft released their first set of DLP tools for SharePoint Online and OneDrive in 2013, later adding capabilities for Exchange and Exchange Online.
 These facilities are managed in the Exchange Administration Center (EAC), which can be accessed through the Office 365 Administration Portal.

 In simple terms, a DLP policy allows you to identify, monitor and protect confidential information (including social security numbers, HIPAA-protected data, and other types of personal data protected by the GDPR and similar policies) across Office 365 based on a set of what is called 'transport rules'.

 Incorporated into Exchange mail processing workflows, these rules detect sensitive data in the message body or in email attachments through keyword and dictionary matches, regular expression evaluation, machine learning, and further deep content review.